SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 **Job Configuration**
 1. Configure the project, and go to the **Build** section.
 1. Add the SonarQube for MSBuild - Begin Analysis to your build
-1. Configure the SonarQube Project Key, Name and Version in the SonarScanner for MSBuild - Begin Analysis build step
+1. Configure the SonarQube Project Key, Name, and Version in the SonarScanner for MSBuild - Begin Analysis build step
 1. Add the MSBuild build step or the Execute Windows batch command to execute the build with MSBuild 14 (see compatibility) to your build.
 1. Add the SonarQube for MSBuild - End Analysis build steps to your build